 Concrete has been used for hard surface paving for well over 100 years, making it one of the most thoroughly studied and utilized construction materials in use today.
 We know precisely how to design, prepare, place and finish it for optimum results.
 Its durability and predictability do not require costly over-engineering.

 That’s proven right here in Minnesota’s extreme climate.
-From Pipestone to Minneapolis, streets constructed of a 6-inch PCC have stood the test of time, providing municipalities a long-lived, low-maintenance city infrastructure serving residents, commerce, industry and institutions.
+From Pipestone to Minneapolis, streets constructed of a 6-inch Concrete have stood the test of time, providing municipalities a reliable, low-maintenance city infrastructure serving residents, commerce, industry and institutions.
 Duluth is home to one of the oldest concrete streets in America, East 7th Street.
 Paved in 1910, the street is based on a 5 1/4-inch cross section of concrete over a compacted 6-inch sub-base of black cinder and lake gravel, topped with 1 ¾ inches of “Granitoid” scored to simulate pavers.

-What about the sub base?
+What about the sub-base?

 Doesn’t it need steel reinforcement?

 Unreinforced Concrete crack control is achieved with proper panel size facilitated by sawing control joints in pre-determined locations based on the specific design.
 In general, distributed steel utilized to control cracking adds NO additional load carry capacity than unreinforced concrete pavement and can present significant problems when installed improperly.
 Many highways, industrial and commercial parking lots are being built with no distributed steel reinforcement.

 See what the experts say about concrete paving vs. asphalt.